Children, Hunting, Animal Cruelty and Violence in Society by Dr E. Gallone

 Research in several different countries, including Australia, has documented a relationship between family violence, child abuse and animal abuse.
 Abusive families expose children to abusive and cruel behaviours.
 Research has shown that children exposed to abuse are more likely to abuse animals compared to children in healthy families.

-There is strong agreement between researchers and professionals that there is a “link” between violence toward people and violence toward animals (see: and Animal abuse flags the strong likelihood that there are other forms of abuse occurring within the family, including sexual and physical abuse.
+There is agreement between researchers and professionals that there is a “link” between violence toward people and violence toward animals.
+Some examples:

 Whilst families play a central role in fostering or suppressing the development of empathy and compassion, societal and cultural factors are also important.
 The aggressive and antisocial behaviours of adults who have compromised empathy and who find pleasure in harming others are reinforced through legalised forms of cruelty, such as hunting or “recreational” shooting.